.

 SLEEPING

-Expedition participants will stay in a comfortable house near the town center and cafes, restaurants, and local shopping.
+Expedition participants will stay in a comfortable house on the edge of town, which has cafes, restaurants, and local shopping.
 Participants will be assigned to rooms by gender* with up to two other teammates.
 Rooming will depend on the final team makeup.
 Requests for single and couple rooms must be made with Earthwatch in advance and will be accommodated in order of request whenever possible.

 BATHROOMS

 The house will be equipped with one or two full bathrooms with a hot shower and conventional toilet.
-Please bring clothes that you can easily wash by hand, as well as a towel.
+Please bring clothes that you can easily wash by hand and a towel.
 Laundry service is available at the accommodations free of charge (there is a washing machine and drying rack).

 ELECTRICITY